JessicaDeCunha/Machine-Learning-Models-in-Algorithmic-Trading/README.md

 ![Cumul.
 Returbs](Images/cumulative_returns.PNG)

 # Conclusions
- If we compare the better performing "Trade" model with the better performing "Trend" model, we can conclude that the model based on economic indicators, is better at predicting the direction of the market.
+ If we compare the best performing "Trade" model with the best performing "Trend" model, we can conclude that the model based on economic indicators, is better at predicting the direction of the market.